-Diabetes self-management training, diabetic services and supplies

-For all people who have diabetes (insulin and non-insulin users).
-Covered services include:

-- Supplies to monitor your blood glucose: Blood glucose monitor, blood glucose test strips, lancet devices and lancets, and glucose-control solutions for checking the accuracy of test strips and monitors - Blood glucose monitors, test strips, and lancets - O Standard test strips and lancets are limited to a quantity limit of 100 per 90 days for non-insulin dependent members and 200 per 90 days for insulin dependent members - For people with diabetes who have severe diabetic foot disease: One pair per calendar year of therapeutic custom-molded shoes (including inserts provided with such shoes) and two additional pairs of inserts, or one pair of depth shoes and three pairs of inserts (not including the non-customized removable inserts provided with such shoes).
-Coverage includes fitting. - Diabetes self-management training is covered under the certain conditions.

-Continuous Glucose Monitor (CGM) and Supplies are covered under Durable Medical (DME) section for coinsurance information on CGM products.
+Services that are covered for you What you must pay when you get these services Diabetes screening (continued) You may be eligible for up to two diabetes screenings every 12 months following the date of your most recent diabetes screening test.
+Diabetes self-management training, diabetic services, and supplies In-network: No Charge For all people who have diabetes (insulin and non-insulin users).
+Covered services include: Out-of-network: You pay a 25% coinsurance for monitors Supplies to monitor your blood glucose: Blood glucose monitor, blood glucose test strips, lancet devices and lancets, and glucose-control solutions for checking the accuracy of test strips and monitors.
+You pay a 20% coinsurance for test strips and lancets Coverage is limited to Accu-Chek branded products Standard test strips and lancets are limited to a quantity limit of 300 per 90 days for non-insulin dependent members and 600 per 90 days for insulin dependent members oranded products • For people with diabetes who have severe diabetic foot disease: One pair per calendar year of therapeutic custom-molded shoes (including inserts provided with such shoes) and two additional pairs of inserts, or one In-network: No Charge pair of depth shoes and three pairs of inserts (not including the non-customized removable inserts provided with such shoes).
+Coverage includes fitting.
+Out-of-network: You pay a 25% coinsurance for therapeutic shoes and inserts Diabetes self-management training is covered under certain conditions.
+Continuous Glucose Monitor (CGM) and Authorization rules apply for continuous glucose monitor products.
+Supplies are covered under Durable Medical (DME) section for coinsurance information on CGM products.
+Coverage is limited to Freestyle branded products